Places to visit with Bluetooth Private RIB Charter

 Hythe

 Hythe in Southampton is a pretty waterside town.
-To reach Hythe marina will take you less than 30 minutes from Bluetooth’s base at Hamble Point.
+Reaching Hythe marina will take you less than 30 minutes from our base at Hamble Point Marina.

 Ocean Village, Southampton

-If you’d like to visit the historic city of Southampton you can moor at Ocean Village Marina at no charge.
+If you’d like to visit the historic city of Southampton, you can moor at Ocean Village Marina at no charge and walk into the city centre in less than 15 minutes.

 Solent Forts